Wellington's award-winning eateries

 36 Customhouse Quay, Wellington

-Having just opened in September 2019 on the Wellington waterfront, this upmarket eating establishment has already been included in Cuisine's top 100 New Zealand restaurants.
+Only a couple of months after opening, this upmarket establishment was awarded a spot in Cuisine's top 100 New Zealand restaurants.
 Each day, Atlas build a menu reflecting seasonal sensitivity and the best produce on offer.
 The menu details the distance many of the ingredients have travelled to your plate including native herbs (within 10km), wild shot venison (20km), winter truffles (262km) and sea urchin from Bluff (1028km).
 Their butter is churned in-house and you can find the chefs, pickling, smoking, curing, and fermenting throughout the seasons.

 25 Tory Street, Te Aro, Wellington